-In the event that the renewable infrastructure asset does not operate for the period of time assumed or requires higher than expected maintenance expenditure to do so, it could have a material adverse effect on the financial performance and position of the investee company.
+In the event that the renewable infrastructure assets do not operate for the period of time assumed or requires higher than expected maintenance expenditure to do so, it could have a material adverse effect on the financial performance and position of the investee company.

-The Manager performs regular reviews and ensures that maintenance is performed at Speyside.
+The Manager performs regular reviews and ensures that maintenance is performed at its assets.
 Regular maintenance ensures that equipment is in good working order to meet its expected life span.